How to Order Bubble Tea: A Beginner’s Guide

 Roasted oolong milk tea with pudding, 50% sugar, and less ice

-If you know you like richer drinks, this is the one that leans more treat than tea.
+If you already know you like richer drinks, this is the one that leans more treat than tea.
 Just order it knowing that is the mood.

 Common Bubble Tea Ordering Mistakes